Canon 700D vs Fujifilm X-T2

 Review summary: Canon 700D vs Fujifilm X-T2

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 700D or the Fujifilm X-T2 – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.